cgruver/cgruver/_posts/2024-05-17-OpenShift-Home-Lab-SNO.md

 Today, let's build an affordable, yet powerful cloud native home lab with OpenShift!

-Since I have changed the format of this blog to be video based, this post is accompanied by a video: [link](link){:target="_blank"}  The explaination and instructions are in the video.
+Since I have changed the format of this blog to be video based, this post is accompanied by a video.
+The explanation and instructions are in the video.
 This post include commands for you to follow along with.

 In order to follow along with this post, you are going to need some gear.
-Below is the bill of materials necessary to follow along with this post.
+Below is the bill of materials that I am using today.

 ## Lab Bill of Materials